amazon-archives/oss-datastore/infra/s3_replication/README.md

 ### Pre-steps

 Before using this.
 Make sure there is an IAM Role that can interface with the Destination bucket in the destination account.
 You can see an example in `roleDefinitionDestinationExample.json`.
+A temporary version will be generated based on env vars in the next step.
 This also requires the AWS CLI installed locally.

 ## Run the script: